PowerShell/Community-Blog/Posts/2021/05/tfl-WMIEventHandler.md

 ```

 This step creates no output.
-You might wish to call Get-WMIPE again to verify all three class occurrences no longer exist.
+You might wish to call `Get-WMIPE` again to verify you have removed all three class occurrences.

 ## Summary